7 min read / 3 November 2023 / yasmin sharp

 5. Normal and reasonably foreseeable use

-The way in which the consumer will use your product is also part of the assessment, which allows for any relevant guidance or warnings to be included on the packaging.
+The way in which the consumer will use your product is also part of the assessment, which allows for any relevant guidance or warnings to be included on the packaging and product details.

 For example, if you are selling a shampoo product, it would be normal to assume it will be used on the hair and will also interact with other parts of the body due to running water.